homohexual/sonderlust/content/index.md

 ---
-title: Welcome to Quartz
+title: howdy
 ---

-This is a blank Quartz installation. test.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+this is the landing page for my ironsworn: starforged game.